daidalos-project/seflag/documentation/datasheet_greek.md

 instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.

-- Ancient Greek text, passages from Odyssey (Homer), Deipnosophists (Athenaeus of Naucratis), Histories (Herodotus)
+- The Ancient Greek text was extracted from Odyssey (Homer), Deipnosophists (Athenaeus of Naucratis) and Histories (Herodotus).
+It contains annotations for names of persons, locations and other entities such as peoples.

 How many instances are there in total (of each type, if appropriate)?

-- 24,631 instances in total
+- 82,957 instances in total

 Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?
 If the dataset is a